Sunrise equation: Generalized equation

-with the altitude angle (a) of the center of the solar disc set to about −0.83° (or −50 arcminutes).
+where $h_0$ is the geometric altitude angle of the center of the Sun at the time of rising or setting, which is approximately −0.833° or −50.0 arcminutes, although the exact figure depends on atmospheric conditions along the line of sight.

-The above general equation can be also used for any other solar altitude.
+This equation, as given by Jean Meeus, can be also used for any other solar altitude.
 The NOAA provides additional approximate expressions for refraction corrections at these other altitudes.
 There are also alternative formulations, such as a non-piecewise expression by G.G.
 Bennett used in the U.S. Naval Observatory's "Vector Astronomy Software".

-Complete calculation on Earth

-The generalized equation relies on a number of other variables which need to be calculated before it can itself be calculated.
-These equations have the solar-earth constants substituted with angular constants expressed in degrees.